 Galapagos has seen a rapid expansion in population over the last 60 years.
 In the late 1950’s, the population was less than 2,000 people.
 Today it is close to 30,000, and it is expected to continue rising.
 The pressure that this influx of human activity has placed on Galapagos is immense.

-In January 2014, two highly-qualified professionals from London kindly volunteered their time and resources towards this project for three months, and their work on the ground in Galapagos was a fundamental phase of this project.
+In January 2014, two highly-qualified professionals from London kindly volunteered their time and resources for three months, and their work on the ground in Galapagos was a fundamental phase of this project.
 They focused on two areas: firstly contributing to a sustainable building best practice guide for the Islands, and secondly rejuvenating the library at the Charles Darwin Research Station (CDRS).

 Best Practice Housing